Welcome • Bienvenue

 Welcome!
 FISW is a non-profit, bilingual preschool and elementary school for children ages 2 1/2 to 11 years old, preschool - 5th grade.

 Admission Coffees are also a great way to learn more about FISW.
 Come for an informal, round-table discussion about our school and our curriculum with our Head of School and Pedagogical Director.
-RSVP to firstname.lastname@example.org for one of the following dates:
+More admission coffees will be scheduled in the fall.
+Stay tuned for more information.

 Two languages are better than one!